 Transport Security Overview

-Transport security mechanisms in Windows Communication Foundation (WCF) depend on the binding and transport being used.
-For example, when using the WSHttpBinding class, the transport is HTTP, and the primary mechanism for securing the transport is Secure Sockets Layer (SSL) over HTTP, commonly called HTTPS.
+Transport security mechanisms in Windows Communication Foundation (WCF) depend on the binding and subsequent transport being used.
+For example, when using the WSHttpBinding class, the transport is HTTP, and the primary mechanism for securing the transport is Secure Sockets Layer (SSL) over HTTP, commonly recognized as HTTPS.
 This topic discusses the major transport security mechanisms used in the WCF system-provided bindings.

 By default, the BasicHttpBinding class does not provide security.
 This binding is designed for interoperability with Web service providers that do not implement security.
 However, you can switch on security by setting the Mode property to any value except None.
 To enable transport security, set the property to Transport.